suspended/routino/trunk/doc/README.txt

    Version 2.1 of Routino was released on 3rd October 2011.
    Version 2.1.1 of Routino was released on 23rd October 2011.
    Version 2.1.2 of Routino was released on 12th November 2011.
+   Version 2.2 of Routino was released on 3rd March 2012.

    The full version history is available in the NEWS.txt file.